wildfire-modeling/wildfire-modeling.github.io/index.md

 ### Cite
 If you want to use this data for research, please cite it as follows:
 "Diao, T., Singla, S., Mukhopadhyay, A., Eldawy, A., Shachter, R., & Kochenderfer, M. (2020).
 Uncertainty Aware Wildfire Management. arXiv preprint arXiv:2010.07915."
+Also forthcoming at NeurIPS AI for Earth Sciences Workshop December 2020.

 ### Contact
 For any questions or comments, please contact us [here](mailto:tdiao@stanford.edu).